 I studied physics at the Freie Universität Berlin before leaving for New Zealand to do my Master’s degree at the University of Otago in the group of Prof. Rob Ballagh under the supervision of Prof. David Hutchinson on the Finite-temperature properties of two-dimensional dilute Bose gases (thesis download link).
 I received my doctorate degree at the University of Bremen under the supervision of Prof. Frank Jahnke for the development and application of a Theory for Light-Matter Interaction in Semiconductor Quantum Dots (thesis download link).
 In 2019 I completed my habilitation in theoretical physics on the topic Semiconductor sources for coherent and quantum light.

-Contact information for Dr. Christopher Gies:
+Contact information for Priv.
+Doz.
+Dr. Christopher Gies:

 Tel. +49 (0)421 218-62052